sstadick/perbase/README.md

 The `base-depth` tool walks over every position in the BAM/CRAM file and calculates the depth, as well as the number of each nucleotide at the given position.
 Additionally, it counts the numbers of Ins/Dels at each position.

+**Note on empty SEQ records:** BAM records with empty SEQ fields (represented as `*` in SAM format) are handled gracefully.
+These reads still count toward depth, but since the actual nucleotide cannot be determined, they are counted as `N`.

 The output columns are as follows:

 | Column         | Description                                                                                        |